Pretty Good Phone Privacy: The need for privacy enhancements

-Because of its importance and permanence, the \acrshort{imsi} is seen as a high-value target for those who wish to surveil cellular users.
-For example, in recent years there has been a proliferation of cell-site simulators, also known as \acrshort{imsi} catchers.
-These devices offer what appears to be a legitimate base station (\acrshort{enb}) signal.
-Since \acrshort{ue} baseband radios are na\"ive and automatically connect to the strongest signal, they attempt to attach to the \acrshort{imsi} catcher and offer their \acrshort{imsi}. \acrshort{imsi} catchers have been used extensively by law enforcement and state-level surveillance agencies, with and without warrants, to identify, track, and eavesdrop on cellular users~\cite{paget2010practical}.\\[0.5ex] \textbf{Dataset.} We analyze a dataset of cellular traces that our team gathered previously in a large refugee camp over a period of three days.
-Details of the trace collection can be found in~\cite{hybridcell, zaatari}.
-The traces include messages that were sent on broadcast channels in plaintext for three cellular providers that offer service in the area.
-Traces were captured using software defined radios and mobile phones.
-The trace dataset provides a vantage point that is akin to an \acrshort{imsi} catcher.\footnote{Trace collection methodology and analysis received IRB approval.}\\[0.5ex] \textbf{\acrshort{imsi}s are often broadcast in-the-clear.} We discover that, while the architecture is designed to largely use temporary \acrshort{guti}s once \acrshort{ue}s are connected, \acrshort{imsi}s are often present in paging messages.
-Overall we see 588,921 total paging messages, with 38,917 containing \acrshort{imsi}s (6.6\% of all pages).
-Of those messages we see 11,873 unique \acrshort{imsi}s.
-We track the number of times each individual \acrshort{imsi} was paged and plot a CDF in Figure~\ref{fig:zaataripages}.
-As shown, more than 60\% of \acrshort{imsi}s were paged more than once in the traces.
-Note that we count multiple pages seen within one second as a single page.
-Given this network behavior, even a passive eavesdropper could learn the permanent identifiers of nearby users.\\[0.5ex] \textbf{\acrshort{imsi}s can be tracked over time.} Given that \acrshort{imsi}s are regularly broadcast, an eavesdropper can track the presence or absence of users over time.
-We investigate the intervals between pages containing individual \acrshort{imsi}s.
-In Figure~\ref{fig:zaatariintervals} we plot a CDF of intervals (greater than one second) between subsequent pages of individual \acrshort{imsi}s.
-Overall, we see that \acrshort{imsi}s are repeatedly broadcast over time, even though the design of the architecture should dictate that \acrshort{imsi}s should be used sparingly in favor of temporary \acrshort{guti}s.\\[0.5ex] \textbf{Individuals can be tracked over time.} Given that we can track \acrshort{imsi}s over time, a passive attacker can track individuals' movements.
+\paragraph{Individuals can be tracked over time.} Given that we can track \acrshort{imsi}s over time, a passive attacker can track individuals' movements.
 Figure~\ref{fig:zaatarimap} shows locations of base stations that broadcast the \acrshort{imsi} for a single user in the traces.
 As shown, we saw the user in multiple locations over the course of two days.
 Location A was recorded at 10am on a Monday; location B was thirty minutes later.
 The user connected to a base station at location C at noon that same day.
 Locations D and E were recorded the following day at noon and 1:30pm, respectively.
 From this we see that a passive observer unaffiliated with a cellular carrier can, over time, record the presence and location of nearby users.
 This attacker is weak, with a relatively small vantage point.
 In reality, carriers \textit{can and do} maintain this information for \textit{all} of their users.